riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/08-repeater.md

 -------------------------------------

+In DotVVM, there are no DataSource controls.
+Data-binding is used everywhere.

-DotVVM `Repeater` is similar.
-The `ItemTemplate` element is optional and you can specify the wrapper tag using `WrapperTagName` property.
-And there's data-binding.
+The [Repeater](https://www.dotvvm.com/docs/controls/builtin/Repeater/2.0) in DotVVM is very similar to the Web Forms one.
+The `ItemTemplate` element is optional, and you can specify the wrapper tag using `WrapperTagName` property.

 ### Default.dothtml